quinndziwura/Unloket-Data_Viz/README.md

 # What This Project Is

 Unloket is an AI hospitality concierge platform founded by Odysseas Koufos.
 It handles guest messaging automatically over SMS and WhatsApp for hotel properties, and is currently a finalist in the 2026 New Venture Challenge at the University of Chicago.

-For this project, Odysseas gave us direct access to real operational data from a live pilot property operating the Unloket platform.
-Our goal was to build a dashboard that provides actionable insights to hotel management.
+For this project, Odysseas gave us direct access to operational data from multiple properties and testing cycles.
+Our goal was to build a dashboard that provides actionable insights to hotel management, owners of small independent hotels, and short-term stay operators.

 ## The Question We're Answering